Seeking warmth and wellness in the Off Season? Here are some of Tasmania's best saunas.

 Feel the heat

 There are saunas dotted right across Tasmania, ideal for Off Season immersion.
-Here’s where else to seek warmth this winter.
+Here’s where else to seek winter warmth.

 Kuuma Nature Sauna